Gendow/raspberrypi_bmp280/README.md

 pip3 install json
 ```

 Now we can define a simple function to get the weather data from the weather stations.
 We only need to provide two parameters to the get request: `key` and `locatie`.
-The key is your api key and the locatie is a city in The Netherlands.
-It will automatically fetch the weather data from the closest weather station to that city.
+The `key` is your api key and the `locatie` is a city in The Netherlands.
+It will automatically fetch the weather data from the closest weather station.
 The if statement checks whather the weerlive server is online and if our request is valid.
 Any errors will be printed to the console.

 ```
     req = requests.get('http://weerlive.nl/api/json-data-10min.php?key=YOUR_APIY_KEY&locatie=Amsterdam')